 Using SSCCs is important because it makes identifying the products contained in a shipping carton much easier.
 This is especially true when the amount of a product varies from container to container or when one container contains multiple products.
 Electronic Data Interchange transactions also use SSCC numbers as a reference.
 By using SSCCs along with Electronic Date Interchange transactions, there is no need to check every container's contents, which improves productivity for shipping warehouses.

 SSCCs differ from UCC-14 numbers, which are used for intermediate packages as well as shipping cartons that contain individual consumer units.
 A unique SSCC is assigned to a shipping container when it is ready to ship, whereas the same UCC-14 number will be used for packages of product.

 Other Information in Barcodes

 The main purpose of UCC standards to simplify product identification and shipping container serialization.
 These standards, however, also provide a solution for communicating important business data using a bar code, including:

 - Destination zip codes.

 - Production dates.

 - Production order numbers.

 Bar codes should follow the UCC/EAN-128 format and must include an Application Identifier (AI), which is a prefix number that indicates what type of information the barcode contains.
 For instance, if the AI code is 00, it means that the bar code includes a shipping carton code.
 If a purchase order number is included in the bar code, the AI prefix would be 400.
 The AI makes it easier for a computer to read the barcode and organize the information that the code contains.

 If you need help with UCC standards, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.